anayy09/llm-chat-client/README.md

 # LLM Chat Client

 A modern, feature-rich chat client for LLM models with streaming responses, voice input, analytics, and more.
-The UI now features a refreshed design with softer colors and a floating action button for quickly creating new conversations.
+The interface sports a vibrant gradient theme, blurred surfaces, and a floating action button for quickly starting new conversations.

 ## Features